shprota/hvac_ir/Readme.md

 # hvac-ir

-This is a python port of the great [Arduino heapumpir library](https://github.com/ToniA/arduino-heatpumpir) by ToniA
+This is a python port of the great [Arduino heatpumpir library](https://github.com/ToniA/arduino-heatpumpir) by ToniA

 Currently supported devices: